Areas of Concentration

 Lawsuits against Lawyers

-You've heard of medical malpractice, but there is also something called legal malpractice; it involves, usually, a situation where a client entrusts an attorney to take her case, and because the lawyer does something wrong, the client loses.
-A simple example is a person who has a lawsuit against a third party, goes to a lawyer, and then the lawyer doesn’t file the lawsuit on time.
-When that happens, the lawyer is responsible for the client’s damages that would have been obtained in the original lawsuit.
-A lawyer might also give bad advice and cause the client to incur a tax burden that would not otherwise be incurred.
-Another example of a case I litigated involved an home buyer’s attorney’s failure to disclose a financial relationship with the seller that resulted in the attorney’s soft-pedaling her client’s legitimate objectives and failing to disclose things that only he could have known.
+You've heard of medical malpractice, but there is also legal malpractice and it involves, usually, a situation where a client entrusts an attorney to take her case, and because the lawyer does something wrong, the client loses the case.
+A simple example is a person who has a lawsuit against a someone else or a company, goes to a lawyer, and then the lawyer doesn’t file the lawsuit on time.
+When that happens, the lawyer is responsible for the client’s damages that he would gotten in the original lawsuit.
+A lawyer might also give awful advice causing damage; I had one case where the client incurred a tax burden that would not otherwise be imposed I got a $219,000 settlement.
+Another I litigated involved a home buyer’s attorney’s failure to disclose a financial relationship with the seller that resulted in the attorney’s soft-pedaling her client’s legitimate objectives and failing to disclose things that only he could have known.
 Before a lawsuit against an attorney can be considered, the client must suffer actual, ascertainable monetary damages.
 Also, the attorney must be insured for me to consider taking the case.
 I am fully insured, because if I make a mistake, I want the client to be protected.
 The sad thing is, however, that New York, like most states, does not require an attorney to have insurance, nor even to disclose that she does not.
 It's a sad comment on our society when lawmakers require merchants like Best Buy to post their returns policy, but attorneys do not have to warn their clients that they don't pay a couple thousand dollars a year for an insurance safety net.